 - Music that audiences enjoy listening to..

-We only hope that we can carry on doing what we do, not only for our own enjoyment but also for other peoples enjoyment.
+We only hope that we can carry on doing what we do, not only for our own enjoyment but also for the enjoyment of our audiences.

 We now rehearse on Wednesday evenings at Ilchester Primary School in Ilchester, Somerset.
 Please do get in touch if you fancy playing with the band.